Democracy: Non-governmental democracy

 Aside from the public sphere, similar democratic principles and mechanisms of voting and representation have been used to govern other kinds of groups.
 Many non-governmental organisations decide policy and leadership by voting.
 Most trade unions and cooperatives are governed by democratic elections.
 Corporations are ultimately governed by their shareholders through shareholder democracy.
 Corporations may also employ systems such as workplace democracy to handle internal governance.
 Amitai Etzioni has postulated a system that fuses elements of democracy with sharia law, termed Islamic democracy or Islamocracy.
-There is also a growing number of Democratic educational institutions such as Sudbury schools that are co-governed by students and staff.

 Shareholder democracy

 Shareholder democracy is a concept relating to the governance of corporations by their shareholders.
 In the United States, shareholders are typically granted voting rights according to the one share, one vote principle.
 Shareholders may vote annually to elect the company's board of directors, who themselves may choose the company's executives.
 The shareholder democracy framework may be inaccurate for companies which have different classes of stock that further alter the distribution of voting rights.